openhwgroup/core-v-mcu/fpga/README.md

 that to build the PULP environment, we use the old PULP GNU tool chain.
 The new CORE-V GNU tool chain can be downloaded later.

-1. Download and install the [pre-built PULP GCC toolchain from Embecosm](https://www.embecosm.com/resources/tool-chain-downloads/#pulp).
+1. Download and install the [pre-built CORE-V GCC toolchain from Embecosm](https://www.embecosm.com/resources/tool-chain-downloads/#corev).
 In this case select the `tar.gz` file for Ubuntu 18.04.
 We shall assume the tool chain is to be installed in `/opt`, but it can be any writable directory on your machine, including in your home directory.
 Just replace `/opt` by the directory you have chosen in the following instructions.
 The actual name of the downloaded file will vary, and you should adjust the following commands accordingly.
-In this case, we are using `pulp-gcc-ubuntu1804-20200913.tar.gz` and assume you have downloaded it into your `Downloads` directory.
+In this case, we are using `corev-openhw-gcc-ubuntu1804-20200913.tar.gz` and assume you have downloaded it into your `Downloads` directory.
 ```
-$ tar xf ~/Downloads/pulp-gcc-ubuntu1804-20200913.tar.gz
+$ tar xf ~/Downloads/corev-openhw-gcc-ubuntu1804-20200913.tar.gz
-$ export PULP_RISCV_GCC_TOOLCHAIN=/opt/pulp-gcc-ubuntu1804-20200913
+$ export PULP_RISCV_GCC_TOOLCHAIN=/opt/corev-openhw-gcc-ubuntu1804-20200913
 $ export PATH=$PULP_RISCV_GCC_TOOLCHAIN/bin:$PATH
 ```
 2. Install the PULP SDK